wbcsd/pact-directory-service/docs/authentication-as-a-service-design.md

 From a high level overview the PACT Authentication Service includes three key components:

-- Organizations Store: A central database or storage solution that holds information about the various organizations in the network.
+- PACT Directory: A central database or storage solution that holds information about the various organizations in the network.
 - PACT Directory Portal: An interface for users within these organizations to discover and exchange PCF data.
 This interface also allows orgnisations to request and grant access to other organizations to their PCF data.
 - PACT Authentication Service REST API: A RESTful API that allows client systems to authenticate using the OAuth 2.0 standard so they access the PACT conformant APIs in the network.